Dave is NCBTMB Continuing Education Provider # 1159. Currently he is teaching CEs in Rehabilitative Massage.

 Dave has been working with body mechanics through coaching, athletic training, and massage therapy for more than 30 years.

-He is licensed in Oregon and California and is a certified Medical Massage Practitioner.
+He has been licensed in Oregon and California and is a certified Medical Massage Practitioner.

 Liz Hoffmann is a Registered Yoga Teacher who is also training to be a Licensed Massage Therapist.
 Currently she will be doing private yoga sessions at MassageWORKS.
 Yoga is a great way to follow up and maintain progress made through Rehabilitative Massage.Read below how yoga can enhance your massage experience.